jackmford/Computer-Reservation-System/README.md

 # Reservation-System
-A web application to see which computers in a computer lab are reserved for use.
+A Flask and React based web application that allows users to reserve computers in a computer lab and view which computers are or are not available.